bassrehab/bassrehab.github.io/_posts/2024-04-15-etl-llm-part-1.md

 # Search Algorithm Selection

-Let's dive deeper into how to choose the best search algorithm for planning our ETL process.
-Recall that our core task involves finding the optimal (likely the lowest cost) path through the graph of datasets and ETL operations.
-While we defined a modified, Djiktra's algorithm for variable and probabilistic costs, for discussion below we will use single aggregated weights.
+Now that we have a graph representation, we need to find the optimal path through it.
+Earlier we defined a modified Dijkstra's algorithm for probabilistic costs, but for the comparison below we'll use single aggregated weights to keep things clear.

-Absolutely, let's dive deeper into how to choose the best search algorithm for planning your ETL process.
-Recall that our core task involves finding the optimal (likely the lowest cost) path through the graph of datasets and ETL operations.

 <br />
 <iframe width="100%" height="400"